Bouteloua gracilis: Description

 Blue grama has green to greyish leaves less than 3 mm wide and 1 to 10 in long.
 The overall height of the plant is 6 to 12 in at maturity.

 The flowering stems (culms) are 7 to 18 in long.
 At the top are one to four, usually two, comb-like spikes, which extend out at a sharp angle from the flowering stem.
 Each spike has 20 to 90 spikelets.
 Each spikelet is 5 to 6 mm long, and has one fertile floret and one or two reduced sterile ones.
 Below the florets are two glumes, one 1.5 to 3 mm long and the other 3.5 to 6 mm long.
 The fertile floret has a lemma (bract) 5 to 5.5 mm long, with three short awns (bristles) at the tip, and the sterile floret has a lemma about 2 mm long with three awns about 5 mm long.
 If pollinated, the fertile floret produces an oblong-elliptic brown seed 2.5 to 3 mm long.
-When the seed is mature, the whole spikelet detaches, except for the two glumes, which remain.
+When the seed is mature, the whole spikelet detaches, but the two glumes remain.

 The roots generally grow 12 to 18 in outwards, and 3 to 6.5 ft deep.

 Blue grama is readily established from seed, but depends more on vegetative reproduction via tillers.
 Seed production is slow, and depends on soil moisture and temperature.
-Seeds dispersed by wind only reach a few meters (6 ft); farther distances are reached with insects, birds, and mammals as dispersal agents.
+Seeds dispersed by wind only reach a few meters (6 ft); further distances are reached with insects, birds, and mammals as dispersal agents.
 Seedling establishment, survival, and growth are greatest when isolated from neighboring adult plants, which effectively exploit water in the seedling's root zone.
 Successful establishment requires a modest amount of soil moisture during the extension and development of adventitious roots.

 Established plants are grazing-, cold-, and drought-tolerant, though prolonged drought leads to a reduction in root number and extent.
 They employ an opportunistic water-use strategy, rapidly using water when available, and becoming dormant during less-favorable conditions.
 In terms of successional status, blue grama is a late seral to climax species.
 Recovery following disturbance is slow and depends on the type and extent of the disturbance.